fredenrg/cryptonote-nodejs-pool/README.md

     "enabled": true,
-    "interval": 300, // How often to run in seconds "maxAddresses": 50, // Split up payments if sending to more than this many addresses "mixin": 5, // Number of transactions yours is indistinguishable from "priority": 0, // The transaction priority
+    "interval": 300, // How often to run in seconds "maxAddresses": 50, // Split up payments if sending to more than this many addresses "mixin": 0, // Number of transactions yours is indistinguishable from - default is 0 (no privacy) "priority": 0, // The transaction priority
     "transferFee": 30000000, // Fee to pay for each transaction "dynamicTransferFee": true, // Enable dynamic transfer fee (fee is multiplied by number of miners)